mbland/elistman/README.md

 For each permutation described below:

 - Send a request to subscribe the valid random username.
+  - _Note:_ The `/subscribe` endpoint is CAPTCHA-protected on the dev and prod instances.
+We may need to bring up an alternate API Gateway instance for the test without CAPTCHA protection, or call `ProdAgent.Subscribe()` through another method.
 - Read the S3 bucket to get the validation URL.
 - Request the validation URL.
 - Form an unsubscribe request (either URL or mailto) from the validation URL.